python-escpos/python-escpos/CONTRIBUTING.rst

 Black Code Style
 ^^^^^^^^^^^^^^^^
-This project is formatted with the auto formatter black.
+This project is formatted with the auto formatter `black <https://github.com/psf/black>`_.
 Please format your contributions with black, otherwise they will be rejected.

 GIT